Binary Representations

 Languages & Limits

-Or there's a Saturating type where if you try to calculate a value past the limits, it just stops at the smallest/largest value.
+Or there's a Saturating type (since Rust 1.74, unstable before that) where if you try to calculate a value past the limits, it just stops at the smallest/largest value.

 This code will print 127 with n==127: